thunderd568/Sudoku/README.md

 ![Image description](https://github.com/thunderd568/Sudoku/blob/master/invalidEntry.jpg)

-If the user has text in one or mor cells but they still have blank ones, the user can hit enter and the program will check to see if the entries entered so far are correct and then encourage the user to finish the game.
+If the user has text in one or more cells but they still have blank ones, the user can hit enter and the program will check to see if the entries entered so far are correct and then encourage the user to finish the game.

 ![Image description](https://github.com/thunderd568/Sudoku/blob/master/keepGoing.jpg)

-The program will not let the user add any input that is not numeric and no more than 1 digit.
+The program will not let the user add any input that is not numeric and more than 1 digit.

 Once the sudoku board is complete and determined to be correct, the program prompts the user they have won and terminates.
 ![Image description](https://github.com/thunderd568/Sudoku/blob/master/correct.jpg)